couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

       *Issues* : [MB-7323](http://www.couchbase.com/issues/browse/MB-7323)

-      For more information, see [Configuring Disk and Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath).
+      For more information, see [Configuring Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath).

     * The sample data loader will also fail if there are multiple nodes in a cluster